BrandonMase/FrontEndDesignDocs/Javascript/React/Pascal-Case.md

-# React Components MUST Be Named in `PaselCase`
+# React Components MUST Be Named in `PasalCase`

 1. **Consistency and Clarity**:
-   - PascalCase is a naming convention where each word in a compound name starts with an uppercase letter (e.g., `MyComponent`).
+   - `PascalCase` is a naming convention where each word in a compound name starts with an uppercase letter (e.g., `MyComponent`).
-   - Using PascalCase consistently for React components ensures clarity and consistency throughout your codebase.
+   - Using `PascalCase` consistently for React components ensures clarity and consistency throughout your codebase.
    - It distinguishes components from regular HTML elements (which use lowercase) and other variables.

 2. **JavaScript Class Convention**:
-   - React components are essentially JavaScript classes or functions.
+   - React components are essentially JavaScript functions.
-   - PascalCase aligns with the common JavaScript naming convention for classes.
+   - `PascalCase` aligns with the common JavaScript naming convention for classes.
    - When you create a component, you're essentially defining a class, so it makes sense to follow this convention.

 3. **Avoiding Collisions with HTML Elements**: